DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture7.md

 > - work back from the previous nodes
 > - using one period binominal to work back in the tree - recursively step back in the tree

-To build the asset price tree, we note that the asset price can go up by a factor of u or down by a factor of d at each time step.
+To build the asset price tree, we note that the asset price can go up by a factor of $u$ or down by a factor of $d$ at each time step.
 - We build the asset price tree as follows: